 But don’t just take our word for it, you’ll find many rave reviews of Eat Like a Dinosaur online.
 It even has a 5-star rating on Amazon.
 I understand that rating because when I first received Eat Like a Dinosaur and read it, I thought “This book is simply wonderful … it has everything!”
 From a Foreword written by my good friend Elana (Elana’s Pantry, Gluten-Free Almond Flour Cookbook, and Gluten-Free Cupcakes), to the family’s personal story (with a appealing cartoon-style depictions); to information on their ingredients and tools; to symbols that quickly convey their meaning (e.g., a hand symbol beside a recipe indicates that a child may help with the step, a crab symbol highlighted on the right side of a recipe alerts you that the recipe includes shellfish); to recipes that cover all the required areas; to on-page “post-it notes” for you to add your notes (e.g., try with peanut butter vs almond butter next time) to a section on packing lunches; to a food projects section (for those recipes that don’t always contain the same ingredients or fit into a pretty recipe card format); to info on U-Pick Farms, Farmers Markets, and gardening; Eat Like a Dinosaur really is one super packed, wonderful book.
 In fact, of all the dinosaur books in the Braden household, Eat Like a Dinosaur comes out on top!

-Giveaway ~ Well, it seems obvious what this month’s giveaway will be … copies of Eat Like a Dinosaur, of course!
+Giveaway ~ This giveaway is now closed.
+Well, it seems obvious what this month’s giveaway will be … copies of Eat Like a Dinosaur, of course!
 FIVE of them!
 One each for FIVE lucky winners!
 One copy was generously signed by Stacy, Matt, and their crew.
 The other four copies (again, five in total) won’t boast signatures, but as I’m sure you’ve figured out by now, the content can’t be beat!

 Linky ~ Please link up to three of your very favorite paleo recipes (gluten free, dairy free, refined sugar free, legume free; and include a link back to this post in each of them).
 If you want to share a paleo picnic type recipe, that’s all the better!
 The linky will remain open through Wednesday, September 5, midnight EST.